ATTENTION: College closed Wednesday due to severe weather. More

 - How Often Can I Apply For An Advance Payment?

-- If I Withdraw From School, While Collecting VA And Then Return Two (2) Quarters Later, Will I Continue To Receive My VA Benefits Automatically?
+- If I Withdraw From School, While Collecting VA And Then Return Two (2) Semesters Later, Will I Continue To Receive My VA Benefits Automatically?

 - What Changes Should I Report To The VA Coordinator?

 When Should I Apply For My VA Benefits?

 You should apply for your benefits after open registration for the school begins.
 Check with the Registrar office for dates.